Kocytean/snn/README.md

 Deep spiking neural network using Numpy

+Features:
 - Axonal weights and delays
 - Seperate implementations for neuron dynamics and network routing
-- Designed for experimention with neuron simulations and learning algorithms on small-medium networks rather than speed
+- Designed for experimention with neuron simulation methods and learning algorithms
+- Focus on analysis/diagnosis rather than speed

+WIP:
+- Seperating implementation of initialisation distributions of network dynamics/routing parameters
+- Stable backpropagation algorithms